mrhappyasthma/React-Crypto-Tracker/README.md

 1. Run `npm install` to install all of the dependencies from `package.json`.
 2. Run `npm start` to run the react application and launch your website via `localhost`.

+## Deploying to Heroku

+To host a version of this project on the web, you can simply use [Heroku](https://www.heroku.com/home).

+Sign up for an account, and follow their instructions.
+If you forked this repo, then you can link your GitHub account to Heroku.